pskfyi/handy/readme.md

 import { cmd, cmds, consoleWidth } from "jsr:@psk/handy/cli";

 await cmd("deno -V"); // ex: "deno 1.34.0"
-await cmds(['echo "Hello"', 'echo "World"']); // executes all and provides a summary of successes and failures consoleWidth(80); // real width of terminal, or fallback of 80
+await cmds(["deno -V", "deno -h"]); // executes all and provides a summary of successes and failures consoleWidth(80); // real width of terminal, or fallback of 80
 ```